jimthompson5802/connection_solver/README.md

 ## Features of the Connection Solver Virtual Assistant Agent `app_embedvec.py`
 * Extract puzzle words from text file to setup the puzzle
 * LLM based tools to:
-  * Extract words from an image to seutp the puzzle
+  * Extract words from an image to setup the puzzle

     ![](./images/example_puzzle_image.png)
   * LLM generator to create embedding vectors